 Google Top Stories is a powerful way to boost mobile SEO and CTR of news content.
-In this article, we describe a real-world implementation, what it takes to be picked up by Google and how to measure the traffic impact.
+This article describes a real-world implementation, what it takes to be picked up by Google, and how to measure the traffic impact.

 When Google first introduced the top stories carousel, it had an immediate impact on the news and media industry that started to embrace the support for AMP pages.
 Top Stories are a modern, ultra-performing card-style design to present searchers with featured news stories in Google SERP.

-Getting featured is far from being a straightforward process as there are several requirements that need to be fulfilled and these requirements belong to different aspects of modern SEO: from AMP support, to Google News support (not required, while highly recommended), from structured data, to content editing, image preparation and page speed optimisation.
+Getting featured is far from being a straightforward process as several requirements need to be fulfilled, and these requirements belong to different aspects of modern SEO: from AMP support to Google News support (not required, while highly recommended), from structured data to content editing, image preparation and page speed optimization.

 Let’s dive in and look at very basic by analyzing what we have done to bring this ultra-performing search feature to one of our SEO managed service clients.
 Before doing that, as usual, I like to show you the results of this work.

-The top stories news carousel is an ultra-performing SERP feature that strictly depends from your organic rankings.
+The top stories news carousel is an ultra-performing SERP feature that strictly depends on your organic rankings.